jsbachiller/IDLab/Tutorials/slides/slides.md

 ![](images/clone_repo.png)

-3. In RStudio, go to `File > New Project... > Version Control > Git`, paste the link there and create the project
+3. In RStudio, go to `File > New Project... > Version Control > Git`, paste the link in the first box, select a location in your computer (it is recommended to create a folder where you store all our Git projects) and create the project.
+You can now navigate to it using your standard file browser to confirm that it was created.

 ## 2.4.
 Manage locally a repo

 Now you have a local copy under the specified directory of the repository sitting on github, you can work on any of the files as you would do normally!

-Once you want to commit (that is, to make a *checkpoint* in the code to where you can come back later), go to the `git` tab in the right-upper corner in RStudio and select the button `commit`.
-There, you select which files to commit and the description of what has changed.
+Once you want to commit (that is, to make a *checkpoint* in the project to where you can come back later), go to the `git` tab in the right-upper corner in RStudio and select the button `commit`.
+There, you select which files to commit and the description of what has changed (**failing to provide a message or select the files will result in an error**).
+The commit message is very important, so make it informative, as it should allow you to quickly understand the changes you made in that commit even after not working with that script in months.

 And remember: **Commit early, commit often!**